sysbio-curie/biodica-environment/_docs/index.md

   <center><img src="../../assets/img/toppgene_icon.png" width="40%"></center>
   </div>
   <div class="col-sm-8">
-    <p><b>ToppGene analysis</b> - This module applies ToppGene functional enrichment analysis to each stabilized ICA component (Chen *et al.*, 2009).
+    <p><b>ToppGene analysis</b> - This module applies ToppGene functional enrichment analysis to each stabilized ICA component (Chen et al., 2009).
 As input it uses the "top contributing genes" of each component (i.e the genes associated with the highest weights in the gene space).
-The user can either fix the number of most weighted genes he wants to select as "top contributing genes", or set a high-pass threshold on the weights.</p>
+The user can either fix the number of most weighted genes he wants to select as "top contributing genes", or set a threshold to select the most weighted genes.</p>
   </div>
 </div>
 <br>